sarbagyastha/flutter_tagging/README.md

 This package uses [flutter_typeahead](https://pub.dartlang.org/packages/flutter_typeahead) in order to display typeahead TextField with suggestions.

-Huge thanks to [@AbdulRahmanAlHamali](https://github.com/AbdulRahmanAlHamali) for developing Flutter Typeahead.
+Huge thanks to [@AbdulRahmanAlHamali](https://github.com/AbdulRahmanAlHamali) and team for developing Flutter Typeahead.

 ## License